YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 std::cout << "text" << std::endl;
 ```

-As you can see, once this new abbreviation saved, by simply typing out and entering control-J I get the basic cout statement template ready to customize.
+As you can see, once this new abbreviation is saved, by simply typing out and entering control-J I get the basic cout statement template ready to customize.

 I also do an similar one named: `outn`  with code:
 ```cpp